adaha287/health_reporter/README.md

 # health_reporter
 A diary for your health.
-Post how you feel, you weight and what you have been training today
+Post how you feel, your weight and what you have been training today.